rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/ClearEventHandler.md

 It performs the following actions :
 1. Parse the input message received to get the event to be cleared
 2. Clear the single event passed in the params field
-3. Save the response/error and perform schema validations
+3. Save the response/error and perform schema validations.
+(More about schema validations here : [validation documentation](../Validations.md).)
 4. Format the result and send the response back to the IntentReader

 ## Usage